Umuzi-org/ACN-syllabus/content/national-qualifications-framework/ncba/content/design-thinking-empathise/_index.md

  4. **Feels:** Considers what emotions the user is experiencing at certain points.
 For example: “Frustrated: Can’t find what they are looking for on the page.”

 Empathy maps will also help you to define user personas.
 A user persona is a fictional representation of your ideal customer.
-As a UX designer, you’ll start the design process by conducting user research—building empathy with your target users and identifying exactly what they need from the product you’re designing.
+As a UX designer, you’ll start the design process by conducting user research - building empathy with your target users and identifying exactly what they need from the product you’re designing.
 A persona is generally based on user research and incorporates the needs, goals, and observed behavior patterns of your target audience.

 ### WHY USE EMPATHY MAPS